solidarychain/solidarychain-development-monorepo/NOTES.md

 $ ./views/install.sh

 # is always good to launch above command to log chaincode activity inside vscode, like restartEnv etc
-# debug chain code (remember breakpoint are set in .js no ts files)
+# debug chain code (remember breakpoint are set in .js or in .ts files)
 # TRICK: to debug always use hurl, it is possible to debug chainCode and graphql at same time, using both auto attached debuggers
 # TRICK: in case of not stop on breakpoint use debugger; and put breakPoint on start of function is on start of `create`
 # TRICK: we can put some breakpoint into .ts it works too after stop in .js
 # TRICK: if change something on .ts while debug don't forget to build chaincode with 'npx lerna run build --scope @solidary-network/person-cc --stream' and deploy, and restart debug again
-# TRICK don't forget that breakpoint to work must be inside the chaincode-${CHAINCODE_NAME}/packages/@solidary-network/person-cc/src/person.controller.ts folder that is generated on chaincode builds, and not the default packages/person-cc/src/person.controller.ts
+# TRICK: don't forget that breakpoint to work must be inside the chaincode-${CHAINCODE_NAME}/packages/@solidary-network/person-cc/src/person.controller.ts folder that is generated on chaincode builds, and not the default packages/person-cc/src/person.controller.ts
 $ npm run cc:start:debug -- ${CHAINCODE_NAME}
-# if error occur use target debug version, recommend to always use current version, and if we are in version 1.0, use pass 1.1 to debug a new chaincode
+# if error occur use target debug version, recommend to always use current version, or if we are in version 1.3, use pass 1.4 to deploy and debug a new chaincode, and watch
-$ npm run cc:start:debug -- ${CHAINCODE_NAME} 1.1
+$ npm run cc:start:debug -- ${CHAINCODE_NAME} 1.4
+# TRICK: Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-network-chaincode' already exists

 # run dev server
 $ npx lerna run start:dev --scope @solidary-network/server-graphql --stream